photographer andile buka on unlearning everything you’re taught as a man

 The Femme project was a collaboration; I was approached by a friend and fellow creative, Tumisang.
 She was frustrated by the depiction of African women, not only in Western magazines, but also those that we receive locally.
 She wanted a vulnerable and honest depiction of herself in this state as a representation of women like her, and it was my job to facilitate.
 Tumi directed, designed, and wrote the project, also choosing the final shots.
 Before doing anything else, before picking up the camera, I just needed to listen, which I think was an important revelation.

-This is obviously a very female centric issue, how do you feel your gender impacted the project?
+This is obviously a very female-centric issue.
+How do you feel your gender impacted the project?

 I think as a man it is important to check oneself often.
-I question myself frequently, "How do I unlearn everything that I have been taught as a man?"
+I question myself frequently, 'How do I unlearn everything that I have been taught as a man?'
 I'm often not sure what the right thing to do is, and I think I am still figuring that out.
 I am aware of the fact that I am privileged to navigate Johannesburg with the freedom that my female counterparts don't have, which from a practical perspective facilitated this project.

-These tend to be subjects unpacked by other women, why did you want to look into it?
+These tend to be subjects unpacked by other women.
+Why did you want to look into it?

 The Femme project landed in my lap, so to speak.
 It was borne out of a prior friendship and personal relationship.
 It seemed interesting because it was something that I wasn't considering.

 I think that it's not only women who need to work on this subject.
 As men we actually need to engage and participate, no matter how uncomfortable or difficult those conversations are.
 It helps us understand what our counterparts are going through, what challenges they are experiencing.
-The more we engage, the more we talk about these topics —and even more importantly, listen — the better we understand what the next person might be going through.
+The more we engage, the more we talk about these topics — and even more importantly, listen — the better we understand what the next person might be going through.

-Between all this work we've discussed, what do you see as the ongoing questions you set out to address?
+What are the ongoing questions you set out to address?

 Text Wendy Syfret